KeystoneDH/2016/abstracts.md

 We needed a free open-source, viewer for these digital objects that was compatible with modern browsers (not flash) and could be integrated into Omeka.
 To do this we turned to X3DOM.
 X3DOM is “an open-source framework and runtime for 3d graphics on the web.”
 It can be integrated into the HTML DOM and supports most HTML events.
 Using JavaScript we were able to create complex interactions with the model of the physical exhibit.
 Integration with Omeka allows for the easy display of relevant metadata though it can be used in other contexts with minimal alteration.

-#### Competitors or Corroborators?; A Comparative Digital Analysis of the Hugo and Nebula Awards for Best Novel
+#### Competitors or Corroborators?: A Comparative Digital Analysis of the Hugo and Nebula Awards for Best Novel
 {: #submission-7}

 *Chris D. Jimenez*